srazmjo/Workshop1/Nieves_et_al.md

 ### Response to Nieves et al.
 #### Sayyed Hadi Razmjo
 #### March 25th

 Question 1: Nieves et a. use the random forest machine learning method to predict what value globally?
 Describe in detail how random forest works.
-What is a dasymmetric population allocation?
+What is a dasymmetric population allocation and how it works?
 Which geospatial covariates proved to be the most important when predicting global values of where humans reside?

 Answer: